MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 ### Enable AI form fill assistance on a form (preview)

-Enabling AI form fill will provide your form users AI assistance that helps them fill the form faster and with higher accuracy.
-You can enable AI form fill by switching the toggle on
+Enabling AI form fill gives your form users AI assistance that helps them fill the form faster and with higher accuracy.
+You can enable AI form fill by switching on the toggle.

 :::image type="content" source="media/add-form/ai-form-fill.png" alt-text="Screenshot of the AI form fill setting in the Form settings section of Power Pages.":::